oracle/odpi/test/README.txt

 can be built using the supplied Makefile.
 The test executables will be placed in the subdirectory "build" and can be run from there.

+Some tests require the latest Database features.
+TestBFILE needs to write to the physical directory that the database can read from, so it will generally fail unless it is run on the same machine as the database.

 To run the tests:

-  - Set the environment variable OCI_INC_DIR to the location of the OCI header files
+  - Set the environment variable OCI_INC_DIR to the location of the OCI header files, for example on Linux and macOS:

+      export OCI_INC_DIR=/opt/oracle/instantclient/sdk/include

+  - On Linux, set LD_LIBRARY_PATH to the location of the Oracle client libraries and to the directory containing the ODPI-C library, for
+    example:

+      export LD_LIBRARY_PATH=/opt/oracle/instantclient:/opt/oracle/odpi/lib

   - Optionally set the environment variables ODPIC_TEST_CONN_USERNAME, ODPIC_TEST_CONN_PASSWORD and ODPIC_TEST_CONN_CONNECT_STRING to the
-    values for the schema used by the tests
+    values for a schema that will be created.

+    If you don't set the variables, make sure the schema in the Makefile can be dropped.
+Check the default connect string in the Makefile is valid for your database.

-  - Optionally set the environment variable ODPIC_TEST_DIR_NAME to the a valid OS directory that the database server can write to.
-This is used by TestBFILE.c.
-Note: TestBFILE.c needs to write to the physical directory that the database can read from.
-The test will fail unless it is run on the same machine as the database.
+  - Optionally set the environment variable ODPIC_TEST_DIR_NAME to a string value.
+This is the name used in a CREATE DIRECTORY command.

   - Run 'make clean' and 'make' to build the tests

   - Run SQL*Plus as SYSDBA and create the test suite SQL objects with sql/SetupTest.sql.
 The syntax is:

-      sqlplus / as sysdba @SetupTest <odpicuser> <odpicproxyuser> <password> <dirname> <dirpath>
+      sqlplus / as sysdba @SetupTest <odpicuser> <password> <dirname> <dirpath>

     where the parameters are the names you choose to run the tests.

-    The <odpicuser> and <password> values should match the ODPIC_TEST_CONN_USERNAME and ODPIC_TEST_CONN_PASSWORD environment
+    The <odpicuser>, <password>, and <dirname> values should match the ODPIC_TEST_CONN_USERNAME, ODPIC_TEST_CONN_PASSWORD and
-    variables.
-The <dirname> value should match the ODPIC_TEST_DIR_NAME variable.
-I.e. run:
+    ODPIC_TEST_DIR_NAME environment variables.
+If you did not set variables, make sure the values passed to (or defaulting in) SetupTest.sql are consistent with the Makefile, and that the
+    <dirpath> directory is valid.

+    The <dirpath> value is an OS directory that the database server can write to.
+This is used by TestBFILE.c.

+    For example run:

-      sqlplus / as sysdba @SetupTest $ODPIC_TEST_CONN_USERNAME <odpicproxyuser> $ODPIC_TEST_CONN_PASSWORD $ODPIC_TEST_DIR_NAME <dirpath>
+      sqlplus / as sysdba @SetupTest $ODPIC_TEST_CONN_USERNAME $ODPIC_TEST_CONN_PASSWORD $ODPIC_TEST_DIR_NAME /some/shared/directory

-  - On Linux, add the directory containing the ODPI-C library to LD_LIBRARY_PATH

-  - Change to the 'build' directory and run each test individually
+  - Change to the 'build' directory and run each test individually.

   - After running the tests, drop the SQL objects by running the script sql/DropTest.sql.
+The syntax is:

+      sqlplus / as sysdba @DropTest <odpicuser> <dirname>

+    For example run:

+      sqlplus / as sysdba @DropTest $ODPIC_TEST_CONN_USERNAME $ODPIC_TEST_DIR_NAME